getodk/docs/docs/collect-forms.rst

 .. note::

-  - `Sent` forms will not appear in the :guilabel:`Edit Saved Forms` list.
+  - `Sent` forms (including forms that failed to send) will not appear in the :guilabel:`Edit Saved Forms` list.

-  - `Sent` forms, will be available for viewing in :guilabel:`View Sent Forms` list, along with the details which cannot be edited.
+  - `Sent` forms (including forms that failed to send) will be available for viewing in :guilabel:`View Sent Forms` list, along with the details which cannot be edited.

   - You may freely edit `Saved` and `Finalized` forms.